Sarah’s Edit to Munich, Germany

 They only make a few breads.
 But each one?
 Perfect.
 Slow-fermented, easier to digest, and totally worth the walk.

 Always stop at the market for fresh fruit, seasonal vegetables, and a strong coffee.
-At Viktualienmarkt, even the
+At Viktualienmarkt, even the café is worth the line.

 Upstairs in Munich’s iconic Dallmayr building, you’ll find Alois.
 Elegant but not too formal.
 Seasonal, soft lighting, and a good pause if you're looking for something a little more refined.